thestippe/thestippe.github.io/_drafts/statistics/regression.md

 where $\varepsilon_i$ is some random noise and $\theta$ represents a set of parameters.
 In the case of regression, we are not interested in modelling $X_i$.
+Notice that the distribution of the $Y_i$ is now different among different elements, as the parameters are assumed to depend on $X_i\,.$ In other words, the $Y_i$ are no more identically distributed.
 What we want to model is the **statistical dependence**, which is not an exact one, since we assume that there is some noise which makes our dependence inaccurate.
 This fact makes statistical dependence different from the mathematical dependence,